 Early O scene

 The first time they have sex in the building Shane bought for them, Shane goes down on Ilya and is so turned on that he manages to have a hands-free orgasm.
-This scene is changed in the shows so that instead of it happening while going down on Ilya, Shane climaxes while being topped and then teases Shane about it later.
+This scene is changed in the show so that instead of it happening while going down on Ilya, Shane climaxes while being topped, and then Ilya teases Shane about it later.

 In the book, the scene is both hot and hilarious, and gives us a glimpse into how close the two rivals have gotten despite their best efforts not to.
 After it happens, Ilya laughs at him, and Shane tells him to shut up, “But Ilya laughed harder,” Rachel Reid writes in the book.
 “He laughed until Hollander joined in, and then they were both holding each other and laughing until they were wiping tears from their eyes.”